botblock/JavaBotBlockAPI/README.md

 Here are some useful links:
 - [BotBlock.org][BotBlock] Site for which this wrapper was made.
   - [API] API documentation.
-- [Wiki] Contains additional information on how you can use JavaBotBlockAPI.
 - [Javadocs] Java documentation of the Wrapper.
 - [BotBlock4J] Original Wrapper from which this one originates.